 - Applicants who are licensed and in good standing in another jurisdiction may, in the discretion of the Board, be required to appear for an in person interview.
 All applicants MUST select an interview location.

 STEP 5: Once you have finalized the Synergy online application, return to the Dashboard and click the “details” link next to the application (looks like a magnifying glass).
 From that screen, you will upload the required documents listed below in .pdf format unless otherwise noted.
 Certain third party forms must be sent directly from the third party to the TBLE, as noted below.
 ALL DOCUMENTS, EVEN IF FROM A THIRD PARTY, MUST BE RECEIVED BY THE FINAL DEADLINE TO BE ELIGIBLE TO SIT FOR THE EXAMINATION.

-An application for admission by examination consists of the following items that are uploaded by you to your Tennessee application or, if required to be mailed, received by the TBLE on or before the Final Deadline:
+An application for admission by examination consists of the following items that are uploaded by you to your Tennessee application or, if required to be mailed, emailed or uploaded, received by the TBLE on or before the Final Deadline: